aarondwi/aarondwi.github.io/CCLandscape.md

 There are some **techniques** that are already used to go around heavy contention problem, such as:

 1. Some companies open separate campaign.
 For example, e-commerce may splits voucher redeem from the sales day itself, by asking user to manually redeem before the sales or ask user to invite others to get more discounts.
 This allows the contention to be split not into 1 min, but for example, to 3 days.
 This works also as easy promotions.
-2. Another case, if only 1 type of item going to be sold (xiaomi did this kind of flash sale back before), developers can also opt not to materialize the conflict `at all`, as they are not having any limit that should be preserved, just to record who buys the thing, has already paid, etc.
+2. Another case, if only 1 type of item going to be sold (xiaomi did this kind of flash sale back before), developers can also opt not to materialize the conflict `at all`, as they are not having any limit that should be preserved, just to record who buys the thing, has already paid, etc. (Don't know if this was the technique applied, but should work)

 Example of latest CCs used in known production DB: